JonWofr/ClubberApp/README.md

 **gereral:**

-This Project (Android and iOS) is still being developed.
+This Project (Android and iOS) is **still being developed**.
 Thus, there might be some bugs and some functionalities might not work.
 The Project is inspired by a website I have programmed with a fellow student.
 Despite the fact the website already exists, we decided on not developing a hybrid app but a native app.
 website: https://clubber-stuttgart.de/